 Before we dive in, let’s get one thing straight – feeling weak & achy post-baby is NORMAL!
 There is nothing wrong with you, and you haven’t done anything wrong.

 The key here, is understanding the reasons why you feel weak & achy post-baby, and what is happening inside your body during pregnancy & postpartum.
-This way you can appreciate why you are feeling different now to before you were pregnant, and work on being kinder to your body.
+This way you can appreciate why you are feeling different to before you were pregnant, and find out how to feel stronger again.

 The following 4 reasons explain this: